Angela-Sin/Alice-in-Wonderland-PP3/README.md

 - I want the site to be easy and intuitive to use.
 - I want to be able to decide to start the game, and not worry about captalisation or typing 'y' or 'n'.
+- I want to be told if I have entered text incorrectly into the input areas.
 - I want the game to be challenging.
-- I want to play again.
+- I want to be able to have the option of playing again after the story ends.
 - I want it to be fun and interesting to play with a route that is not obvious on my first try.